© Skypixel | Dreamstime.com

 - ¼ cup dried fruit

-An item’s GI score indicates the speed at which your blood sugar level is affected after consuming foods containing carbohydrate.
-The American Diabetes Association rates 55 or below as low and up to 59 as moderate.
+An item’s GI score indicates the speed at which your blood sugar level is affected after consuming foods containing carbohydrates.
+The glycemic index of foods are rated 55 or below as low and up to 59 as moderate.
 A GI of 70 or above is considered high.

 Contributing: Lisa Cantkier